marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The National Assembly, as part of the Parliament, has the role of passing statutes, monitoring the action of the Government, and assessing public policies.
-Members of the National Assembly, not exceeding five hundred and seventy-seven, are elected by direct suffrage.
-The National Assembly also has the right to initiate legislation, along with the Prime Minister.
-Finance Bills and Social Security Financing Bills are tabled first before the National Assembly.
-Furthermore, the National Assembly can issue a reasoned opinion on the conformity of a draft proposal for a European Act with the principle of subsidiarity.
-If the National Assembly passes a resolution of no-confidence, or fails to endorse the Government programme or general policy statement, the Prime Minister shall tender the resignation of the Government.</div>
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The National Assembly, as outlined in Article 24, is part of the Parliament and is responsible for passing statutes, monitoring the action of the Government, and assessing public policies.
+Its members, not exceeding five hundred and seventy-seven, are elected by direct suffrage.
+The National Assembly also has a role in legislation initiation as per Article 39.
+Furthermore, according to Article 50, when the National Assembly passes a resolution of no-confidence, or fails to endorse the Government programme or general policy statement, the Prime Minister must tender the resignation of the Government.</div>

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The Senate, as part of the Parliament, has the role of passing statutes, monitoring the action of the Government, and assessing public policies.
-Senators, not exceeding three hundred and forty-eight, are elected by indirect suffrage.
-The Senate ensures the representation of the territorial communities of the Republic.
-It also has the right to initiate legislation.
-The Senate can issue a reasoned opinion on the conformity of a draft proposal for a European Act with the principle of subsidiarity.
-Furthermore, the President of the Senate is elected each time elections are held for partial renewal of the Senate.</div>
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The Senate, as outlined in Article 24, is part of the Parliament and shares responsibilities with the National Assembly for passing statutes, monitoring the action of the Government, and assessing public policies.
+Its members, not exceeding three hundred and forty-eight, are elected by indirect suffrage.
+The Senate also ensures the representation of the territorial communities of the Republic.
+Furthermore, according to Article 32, the President of the Senate is elected each time elections are held for partial renewal of the Senate.</div>

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The National Assembly and the Senate both have roles in passing statutes, monitoring the government, and assessing public policies.
-However, there are several differences between the two.
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The National Assembly and the Senate are both part of the French Parliament, but they have some differences.
 Members of the National Assembly are elected by direct suffrage, while Senators are elected by indirect suffrage.
-The National Assembly has the first say on Finance Bills and Social Security Financing Bills, while the Senate ensures the representation of the territorial communities of the Republic.
-Furthermore, the President of the National Assembly is elected for the life of a Parliament, while the President of the Senate is elected each time elections are held for partial renewal of the Senate.</div>
+The National Assembly has the power to pass a resolution of no-confidence, which, if passed, requires the Prime Minister to tender the resignation of the Government, a power not explicitly given to the Senate.
+Furthermore, the Senate has a specific role in ensuring the representation of the territorial communities of the Republic.
+The President of the National Assembly is elected for the life of a Parliament, while the President of the Senate is elected each time elections are held for partial renewal of the Senate.</div>